Regional networks get their night baseball, defy pandemic in process

 Wipe out the league lines for 10 weeks, send both Chicago teams, St. Louis, Kansas City and the Twins to Milwaukee to play three games a day — starting at 11 a.m. — and may the best three teams advance to Commissioner Ron Manfred’s engorged playoffs.

-That’s fewer clubhouses; more importantly, hotels dedicated to baseball teams.
-Yes, you would have to make sure the Astros and the Dodgers didn’t wind up in the same pod, and perhaps hotel, but such a system would have given MLB a much- etter chance to see the finish line.
+That’s fewer clubhouses; more important, hotels dedicated to baseball teams.
+Yes, you would have to make sure the Astros and the Dodgers didn’t wind up in the same pod, and perhaps hotel, but such a system would have given MLB a much better chance to see the finish line.

 This way, with travel ball, and sharing hotels with the public (including wedding parties, according to anecdotal evidence), MLB now has had 18 games postponed since Monday.